CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 ![storagepoolavail][img__storagepoolavail]

 You can also use the [MAAS CLI][cli-compose-with-storage] to compose pod VMs with specific storage pool constraints.

+#### Overcommit resources

+Overcommitted resources are those allocated beyond what's available in the physical resource.
+Sliders on the configuration page allow you to strictly limit whether CPU and memory can be over committed, and to what extent.
+The input fields to the right of the sliders accept floating point values from 0 to 10, with a default value of 1.

+The following shows theoretical examples of these ratios and how they affect physical resource allocation:

+- `8 physical CPU cores  * 1 multiplier     = 8 virtual CPU cores`
+- `8 physical CPU cores  * 0.5 multiplier   = 4 virtual CPU cores`
+- `32 physical CPU cores * 10.0 multiplier  = 320 virtual CPU cores`
+- `128GB physical Memory  * 5.5 multiplier  = 704G virtual Memory`

+![pod configuration][img__pod-compose-config]

+Overcommitting resources allows a user to compose many MAAS-managed VMs without worrying about the physical limitations of the host.
+For example, on a physical host with 4 cores and 12 GB of memory, you could compose 4 virsh nodes, each using 2 cores and 4 GB of memory, obviously over-committing the available physical resources.
+Provided you never run all 4 simultaneously, you'd have all the benefits of MAAS-managed VMs without over-taxing your host.

+### Compose a pod machine

+While on a pod's details view, begin the machine composition process by selecting 'Compose' from the 'Take action' dropdown menu:

+![pod compose machine][img__pod-compose-machine]

+Fill in the fields (many are optional) and hit 'Compose machine' to finish.
+You will be brought back to the pod's details view.
+In a few moments the new machine will be auto-commissioned.

+The main 'Machines' page should reflect this as well.

+As expected, the new machine's resources will be deducted from the pod's
+resources:

+![pod compose machine commissioning][img__pod-compose-machine-commissioning]

+### Decompose a pod machine

+Decomposing a pod machine means to send the machine's resources back to the pod for reuse.
+Doing so within MAAS will also cause the corresponding MAAS node to be Deleted.

+While on a pod's details view, select the machine to decompose and choose the 'Delete' button from the dropdown menu:

+![pod decompose machine][img__pod-decompose-machine]

+Confirm by hitting the 'Delete machine' button.

+!!!
+Note:
+    This operation can also be achieved by simply deleting the corresponding MAAS node in the regular way.

+Once done, you will be transported back to the main 'Machines' page.

+### Delete a pod

+While on the main pods page, select a pod and choose the 'Delete' action from the dropdown menu.
+Hit 'Delete 1 pod' to confirm the action:

+![pod delete][img__pod-delete]

+Deleting a pod will also decompose all its machines, thereby also removing all corresponding nodes from MAAS.

 <!-- LINKS -->